lumada-design/hv-uikit-react/README.md

 ## Installation

-HV UI Kit is available as multiple npm packages.
+HV UI Kit is composed of multiple mostly independent npm packages.
 You can install them in any working **React v16.x or x17.x** project.
 ### Package installation

 Install the `@hitachivantara/uikit-react-core` package and its peer dependencies: